phylum-dev/cli/docs/extensions/extension_example.md

 our extension name, so for `phylum my-extension one two` that would be `["one", "two"]`.

-Here we make sure that we get at least one parameter and print a useful help message to the terminal if no parameter was provided.
+Here we make sure that we get exactly one parameter and print a useful help message to the terminal if no parameter was provided.

 ```ts